-If you have not already done so, create your public and private keys as per the instructions in the SSH access for Resellers and Shared Servers article.
-If you already have created keys for SSH access, the same keys will be used for SFTP.
+The first step is creating your public and private keys.
+If you haven’t done this, you can find the instructions in the following article SSH access for Resellers and Shared Servers.
+If you already created keys for SSH access, you will use the same keys for SFTP.

 Create the FileZilla profile

-After your keys have been generated, you will need to create your SFTP profile in your FileZilla application.
-There are twos teps to this process.
-First you will need to attach your private keyfile to FileZilla and then you will need to create your connection profile.
+The next step is creating your SFTP profile in your FileZilla application.
+There are two steps in this process.
+First, you need to attach your private key file to FileZilla.
+Next, you need to create your connection profile.

 Attach your private keyfile.